Are Bass Shakers Worth It? Absolutely!

 The article listed below may help as well if you want to get a receiver that may work with the shaker you’re particularly interested in.

-So hopefully I helped in regards to answering the pertinent question of whether or not bass shakers were actually worth it.
+So hopefully I helped in regards to answering the pertinent question of whether or not bass shakers are actually worth it.

 In a word, yes.